ARMmbed/mbed-HDK/Production Design Projects/ARM-mbed/mbedXdotShield/README.md

 The hardware design files can be found in this repo as part of the mbed HDK and are referenced by their most up-to-date version v’x.x.x’.(If you wish to find an older project version, navigate to releases or checkout a previous commit).

-## eBOM

-In the HDK we provide an eBOM (Online BOM) for each production design project.
-This regulary updated eBOM gives the user a precompiled online list for purchasing all of the components in the design in one easy click saving you a wealth of time!

-The eBOM for this project can be found [here]()

 ## Software and more info

 The software for tests and more info can be found in the [CI Test Shield github repository](http://www.github.com/armmbed/ci-test-shield).